 A number of major providers opted to join this scheme, showing their commitment to providing a reliable service to their customers.

-- BT (joined 1 April 2019)
+BT (joined 1 April 2019)

-- Hyperoptic (joined 28 October 2019)
+Hyperoptic (joined 28 October 2019)

-- Sky (including NOW Broadband) (joined 1 April 2019)
+NOW Broadband (joined 1 April 2019)

-- TalkTalk (joined 1 April 2019)
+Sky (joined 1 April 2019)

-- Utility Warehouse (joined 17 February 2020)
+Utility Warehouse (joined 17 February 2020)

 Virgin Media (joined 1 April 2019)

-- Zen Internet (joined 1 April 2019)
+Zen Internet (joined 1 April 2019)

-In theory, customers who encounter any issues with their broadband service should not need to do anything in order to receive the compensation they are entitled to; you just just need to report any faults to your provider as soon as they happen and answer any questions they have about the issue.
+Customers who encounter any issues with their broadband service should not need to do anything in order to receive the compensation they are entitled to; you just need to report any faults to your provider as soon as they happen and answer any questions they have about the issue.

 While the scheme is voluntary, once providers are signed up, Ofcom expects them to act within the spirit and letter of the code and will be monitoring the situation closely to ensure it is working as intended.

-When the scheme was first launched, Chief Executive of Ofcom Sharon White said: "We will closely watch how companies comply with the scheme, and will report next year on how it is working.
+When the scheme was first launched, Chief Executive of Ofcom, Sharon White, said: "We will closely watch how companies comply with the scheme and will report next year on how it is working.
 If customers are not being treated fairly, we will step in and take action."

-As such, all new orders placed after 1st April 2019 will be entitled to automatic compensation.
+As such, all new orders placed after 1 April 2019 will be entitled to automatic compensation.

 Under these rules, any broadband or home phone customer who experiences delayed repairs, installations or missed engineer appointments will be entitled to automatic compensation, without having to file a specific request.